AkseliManninen/lunssi/README.md

 Lunssi is a website displaying lunch menus near the Helsinki and Tampere centrums.
 The list of supported restaurants is ever expanding.
 Visit https://lunssi.fi.

+Feel free to propose new restaurants or contact us for anything else at contact@lunssi.fi.

 ## Installation

 - Install [Task](https://taskfile.dev/installation/)